Learn Faster, Remember Better and Improve Your Songwriting Process

 - Creative Action!

 Emotional Learning, use emotions to create stronger memories and add another dimension to your learning.

 Use multiple modalities while writing your songs… use mental visual and aural images / imagination, sensations and tap into your emotions while you write.

 Use several modalities and include emotion to help you learn and memorize songs.

 Making it real by creating with what you learn!

 - Practice it!

-Reference all three modalities (and add emotion) with imagery and metaphor in your lyrics, to make sure everyone in your audience accesses all three modalities as they experience your songs.
+Reference all modalities (and add emotion) with imagery and metaphor in your lyrics, to make sure everyone in your audience accesses all three modalities as they experience your songs.